CDL-Quantum/CohortProject_2022/Week2_VQE/README.md

 ### Generating the qubit Hamiltonian.

-*To proceed to VQE one needs to generate the qubit Hamiltonian, the easiest path is via first generating the electronic Hamiltonian in the second quantized form and then transform it into the qubit form using one of the fermion-to-qubit transformations: Jordan-Wigner or Bravyi-Kitaev [3].
+*To proceed to VQE one needs to generate the qubit Hamiltonian, the easiest path is via first generating the electronic Hamiltonian in the second quantized form and then transform it into the qubit form using one of the fermion-to-qubit transformations: Jordan-Wigner or Bravyi-Kitaev .
 Next, some qubit operators can be substituted by numbers $(\pm 1)$ because their states are stationary for the specific electronic state (e.g. ground state).
-This reduction is very useful for fitting larger problem in a fewer qubit description and is based on Hamiltonian symmetries, which are discussed in Refs. $[4,5,6]$*
+This reduction is very useful for fitting larger problem in a fewer qubit description and is based on Hamiltonian symmetries*

 **1) What are the requirements for a function of qubit operators to be a valid mapping for the fermionic operators?**